Few kitchen appliances have gained more attention and caused more of a stir than the Instant Pot.

 This is especially useful in the context of entrees like Cooking Classy’s Instant Pot Spaghetti that don’t require a side.
 A few minutes of prep for a one-and-done meal?
 Count me in.

 Yes – if you get it on sale / find great Instant Pot deals

 The Instant Pot DUO60 retails from $80 to $100+.
 That price might seem high among countertop appliances, since you can get a quality slow cooker or rice cooker for $30 or less.
 But as a multi-cooker, the Instant Pot could feasibly replace several small appliances, which could be cheaper overall – and save counter space, too.

-We’ve seen deep discounts on special shopping days such as Amazon Prime Day, Cyber Monday, and Black Friday, which could be good incentive to wait until the holidays if you’re on the fence about the Instant Pot’s value.
+We’ve seen deep discounts on special shopping days such as Amazon Prime Day, Cyber Monday, and Black Friday, which could be a good incentive to wait until the holidays if you’re on the fence about the Instant Pot’s value.

 Using the Instant Pot’s slow cooker functionality feels a bit like using a screwdriver to hammer in a nail.
 It works, but it’s not the best tool for the job.